 Verified Labels

-Verified labels are neutral labels added by the data analyst based on observation and evidence found in the content.
-Allegations made by the source or persons in the content must not influence adding or removing these labels.
+The Verified labels are a set of neutral labels added by the data analyst based on observation and evidence found in the content.
+Allegations made by the source or person(s) in the content must not influence adding or not adding these labels.

-SJAC uses this list of labels to tag the reliability, priority, metadata, or the verified content.
-The latter is used mainly in items with verifiable evidence like video Bulletins.
+SJAC utilises this list of Labels to tag the reliability, priority, metadata or the verified content.
+The latter is utilized mainly in items with verifiable evidence like video Bulletins.

 INFO

-Unless otherwise noted, the following labels were added to the system in September 2017.
+Unless otherwise noted individually, the following labels were added to the system in September 2017.

 Meta